House on Haunted Hill (1999 film): Visual effects

+Post-production

 Deleted footage

 Several key scenes were taken out of the final cut of the film.
-This included an exposition scene in which Sara Wolfe (Ali Larter) is fired by her boss, Jennifer Jenzen (played by Debi Mazar), the feisty vice president of a motion picture company.
-Two versions of the scene were shot, both taking place on a film set where Wolfe hands Jenzen a bag delivered for her; inside is a music box with a jack-in-a-box-trigger which cuts the handler's finger.
-Jenzen throws the box in the garbage, and Wolfe discovers the invitation to Price's party inside of it.
-This is why in the final cut of the film, Wolfe hesitantly introduces herself to Price as Jennifer Jenzen; in the final cut of the film, she later confesses to Eddie Baker about posing as Jenzen in order to receive her $1,000,000, but details surrounding the circumstances in which she received the invitation are sparsely revealed.
+This included an exposition scene showing how Sara came to receive an invitation to the party: While working as a production assistant on a film set, Sara is fired by her boss, Jennifer Jenzen (played by Debi Mazar), the feisty vice president of a motion picture company.
+Two versions of the scene were shot, during which Sara hands Jennifer a bag delivered for her; inside is a music box with a jack-in-a-box-trigger which cuts the handler's finger.
+Jennifer throws the box in the garbage, and Sara discovers the invitation to Price's party inside of it.

-Another scene removed from the film last-minute, according to director Malone, was a scene in which Wolfe falls through a collapsing floor when she and Baker are being chased by the Darkness.
+Another scene removed from the film last-minute, according to director Malone, was a scene in which Sara falls through a collapsing floor when she and Baker are being chased by The Darkness.
 After falling two stories below, Wolfe awakens in a subterranean crematorium filled with the ashes and corpses of the hospital's dead patients.
 There, she is attacked by reanimated corpses who rise out of the ashes, terrorizing her and tearing off her overcoat.
 As a result of the scene's removal, there remains a continuity error in the final cut of the film, in which Wolfe's overcoat disappears from her body in-between scenes.

-A final epilogue scene completing the Jennifer Jenzen story arc was also filmed, featuring Jenzen arriving at the house with a realtor, which she was claimed to now inherited.
+A final epilogue scene completing the Jennifer Jenzen story arc was also filmed, featuring Jennifer arriving at the house with a realtor, which she is to inherit.
 As she enters the front door, a bloodcurdling scream is heard, and the realtor is revealed to be Dr. Vannacutt.
 Director Malone said the scene ultimately was removed after the cutting of Jenzen's exposition scene, as well as for having a comical tone that did not fit with the rest of the film.

 All three deleted scenes from the film were included on the 2000 Warner Bros.
 Home Video release of the film on DVD in the bonus features section.

+Music

+The soundtrack for the film was commercially released on the label Varèse Sarabande, containing selections from the original score by Don Davis.
+Davis composed the film score and recorded it with an orchestra in a Seattle church.
+In order to lend the score a gothic quality, Davis intended to implement a pipe organ, but due to budgetary reasons instead used sampled organ pieces.